Hunshelf

 Hunshelf is a civil parish in the Metropolitan Borough of Barnsley.
 At the 2001 census it had a population of 324, reducing to 246 at the 2011 Census.
 Most of its population lives in the village of Green Moor.

+Historically, Hunshelf is part of the West Riding of Yorkshire in the Wapentake of Staincross, and the ancient Parish of Penistone.